conradcl/Automated-5G-Agentic-AI/README.md

 - LangGraph is installed and confirmed working end-to-end: a single-node graph (`brain1`) builds, compiles, and executes correctly against a local LLM served via  Ollama.
 - Currently running `llama3.2:3b` for development/testing purposes.
 - A Postgres-backed checkpointer (`config/db.py`) has been written to persist graph state across turns and sessions, but is not yet wired into the active graph or tested against a running Postgres instance.
 - No tool nodes are implemented yet.
-Brain 1 currently has no access to live testbed data — wiring the existing `diagnostics.py` / `collectors/kpm.py` logic (or the xApp's E2 summary output) in as LangGraph tools is the next planned step.
+Brain 1 currently has no access to live testbed data - wiring the existing xApp's E2 summary output in as LangGraph tools is the next planned step.
 - Brain 2 (ONNX classifiers) and the PAOR (Perceive–Act–Observe–Reflect) loop structure have not been started.

 ### Setup